ricmmartins/fasthack-linux/challenges/lab-firststeps.md

     2. login: mary, main group: finance
     3. login: peter, main group: apps
     4. login: rick, main group: production
+53. Create passwords for all users

+### Scripting

+54. Create a script that looks up the name of the current distribution in the `/etc/os-release` file and prints it to the screen
+55. Create a script that reads the users in /etc/passwd and prints the usernames
+56. Create a script that adds two integers requested from the user

 -----------
 [Answers](https://github.com/ricmmartins/fasthack-linux-answers/blob/main/challenges/lab-firststeps.md)